 How does cold steeping differ from hot?

 You can cold steep any number of blends or teas, but our Tea Department highlighted three to get you started.
-Read their suggestions down below or skip to the directions on how to cold steep at home.
+Read their suggestions below or skip to the directions on how to cold steep at home.

 “The nutty sweetness of Mao Feng Shui is revealed when brewed in cool water.
 With green teas especially, the cooler the water the sweeter the extraction.
 Plus, Mao makes for an exceptionally refreshing iced tea." - Sara Kaufman, Tea Buyer